Strategies to Help Agencies Meet Their Missions in an Era of Highly Constrained Resources

 Agency Affected: Office of Personnel Management

-Comments: As of August 2016, OPM reported that its office of Employee Services is developing for deployment a comprehensive Strategic Human Capital Management (SHCM) needs survey that will be distributed to the CHCO Council.
+Comments: As of August 2016, OPM reported that its Office of Employee Services was developing for deployment a comprehensive Strategic Human Capital Management (SHCM) needs survey that will be distributed to the CHCO Council.
 The survey is designed to directly solicit information about relevant tools, guidance and resources from agency human capital professionals that they feel will benefit their SHCM processes.
 This annual survey and the information OPM gathers from the survey results will assist OPM with developing/providing suggested tools through the HCF.
+OPM anticipates providing data and other documents in FY19 Q1 that will illustrate OPM's progress of determining whether agencies are getting the guidance and tools that they need to address human capital management challenges.
+We will continue to monitor OPM's efforts.

 Recommendation: To create a more effective human capital system that is more responsive to managing priorities and future workforce needs, the Director of OPM, in conjunction with the CHCO Council, should ensure agencies are getting the guidance and tools that they need by evaluating the communication strategy for and effectiveness of relevant tools, guidance, or leading practices created by OPM or the agencies to address crosscutting human capital management challenges.